Dragon's Eggs

 WARNING AND DISCLAIMER: If you are underage, then consult with your parents or guardians before attempting any of this.
 You are on your own - I'm not responsible for your actions or harm you may bring to others because of your actions.
 Making the items described below can result in injury or death to you or people in your vicinity.
 Some things mentioned here may be illegal to make in your city, county, state, or country so check the laws that apply to you before you attempt anything described here.
 These notes are not complete on purpose.
 If you are reading them and new to pyrotechnics, then you are making a mistake.
 Stop now - this page is not for you.
 Get a beginning book on fireworks (see Skylighter or American Fireworks News (very quick shipping) for a start) and read up.
 You can't make any of this work without more information so read up or join a club or ask someone to help you.

-OK...
-I'm getting bored with the same 'ol format - here is a different way of looking at things.
 Mike Swisher - arguably one of the greatest living experts on pyro - gave me permission to publish some of his posts on this website.
 Thanks, Mike.
+Lloyd Sponenburgh - another heavy hitter - also contributed a post he made on rec.pyro.
+Thanks, Lloyd.

-Before we get to Mike's comments, here is my way of making dragon's eggs - pictures to follow.
-This is also in the composition section:
+Before we get to Mike's and Lloyd's comments, here is my way of making dragon's eggs - pictures follow the comments.

 bismuth trioxide 37.5%